COMM 3041 Writing For Performance

 Legacy Code 100895

 Coordinator Sabrina Achilles Opens in new window

-Description In this unit students will consider the history and theory of a selection of performance traditions including Greek tragedy, Elizabethan and Jacobean and modern drama and post-modern performance and write scripts for one or a number of media, including screen (film and television), dramatic theatre, performance poetry and song lyrics and contemporary performance.
+Description In this subject students will consider the history and theory of a selection of performance traditions including Greek tragedy, Elizabethan and Jacobean and modern drama and post-modern performance and write scripts for one or a number of media, including screen (film and television), dramatic theatre, performance poetry and song lyrics and contemporary performance.

 School Humanities & Comm Arts

 Discipline Written Communication

 Student Contribution Band HECS Band 4 10cp

 Check your HECS Band contribution amount via the Fees page.

 Level Undergraduate Level 3 subject

 Equivalent Subjects LGYB 4928 - Writing for Performance LGYA 0302 - Writing for Screen and Stage